 Heat styling can be a real drag.
 Not only does it eat up time from our busy schedules, but it also can do a number on our hair.
 And while there are heat-protectant products out there to keep strands from getting dry and damaged, I'm proposing that you skip blow-drying altogether (or at least for a little while) and try air-drying instead.
 It stems from my number one rule when it comes to hair: Don’t fight your texture!

 I often see clients who have deep-fried their hair to achieve a day-to-day look that just isn’t manageable.
 The straight-haired girls are curling and waving as if their lives depended on it, and the ladies with textures are straightening their hair to death.
 But it’s not their fault—they usually come in with a haircut that doesn’t allow their locks to air-dry beautifully.
-You have to have the right haircut for your texture to really wash-and-go with ease, but just think what you can do with the extra 30 minutes every day.
+You have to have the right haircut for your texture to wash and go with ease, but just think about what you can do with the extra 30 minutes every day.

 Meet the Expert